 Where to stay

-Where to Saturday will vary according to tourists choice or budget accommodation tents, bandas and luxurious bandas.
+Where to go on Saturday will vary according to the tourist’s choice or budget accommodation: tents, bandas and luxurious bandas.